threathunters-io/laurel/man/laurel.8.md

   that contain such lines are then filtered.
 Default: empty
 - `filter-action`: What to do with filtered events? `drop` or `log` to the filterlog defined above.
+- `keep-first-per-process`: Keep the first event observed for any given process even if it would be filtered otherwise.
+This should only be turned off if reproducible process tracking or process tree reconstruction is not required.
+Default: true

 # SIGNALS